 I did not have a random event that made me feel secure.

-My insecurities was chipped away from me, piece by piece, with every positive interaction I had, with every compliment I received, with every girl I caught staring at me.
+My insecurities were chipped away from me, piece by piece, with every positive interaction I had, with every compliment I received, with every girl I caught staring at me.

 It was replaced with pride.